Nonparametric approximation of conditional expectation operators: Introduction

 We derive a natural and self-contained theory of the approximation of $\ko$ over functions in a \emph{reproducing kernel Hilbert space} (RKHS) which is densely embedded into the domain of $\ko$.
-Our analysis shows that the approximation of $\ko$ is strongly connected to recently developed concepts in RKHS-based inference and statistical learning such as the \emph{kernel mean embedding}~\citep{Berlinet04:RKHS, Smola07Hilbert, MFSS16}, \emph{maximum mean discrepancy}~\citep{Gretton12:KTT,Sejdinovic2013} and the \emph{conditional mean embedding} (\citealt{SHSF09, Gruen12,Klebanov2019rigorous, Park2020MeasureTheoretic}), which allows to extend our theory to several practical directions such as hypothesis testing, filtering and spectral analysis for Markov kernels.
+Our analysis shows that the approximation of $\ko$ is strongly connected to recently developed concepts in RKHS-based inference and statistical learning such as the \emph{kernel mean embedding}~\citep{Berlinet04:RKHS, Smola07Hilbert}, \emph{maximum mean discrepancy}~\citep{Gretton12:KTT,Sejdinovic2013} and the \emph{conditional mean embedding} \citep{Gruen12, Park2020MeasureTheoretic}, which allows to extend our theory to several practical directions such as hypothesis testing, filtering and spectral analysis for Markov kernels.

 We will focus on deriving approximation-theoretic results instead of a statistical analysis of convergence rates in our investigation.
-However, we show that convergence results can be carried over from the theory of nonparametric regularized least squares regression with vector-valued output variables \citep[see for example][]{Caponnetto2007, Rastogi2017, Rastogi2020Nonlinear, Park2020Regularised}.
+However, we show that convergence results can be carried over from recent results for regularized least squares regression with infinite-dimensional output variables due to \citet{LiEtAl2022} and \citet{MollenhauerEtAl2022}.

-As a practical application, we argue that our theory provides a statistical model for a well-known family of numerical spectral analysis techniques for \emph{Markov transition operators}, which we highlight in the following example.
+\begin{example}[Data-driven approximation of Markov transition operators] As a practical application, we argue that our theory provides a statistical model for a well-known family of numerical spectral analysis techniques for \emph{Markov transition operators}, which we highlight in the following example.